+Here just a bit about me.
 When I first moved to the United States in 2009, I felt very deprived of the German way of eating.
 To this date, I still miss German cake and coffee time at 3 p.m., so I decided to educate my fellow American friends by writing about German customs and food... which of course involves a ton of cooking, converting of grams to ounces and cups, and drinking of Paulaner Hefeweizen!
-A brand new post gets published every Monday, usually featuring something I cooked for my husband Jason and our friends.
+A brand new post gets published once to twice a week, usually featuring something I cooked for my husband Jason and our friends.
 I also post about travel and style (and this may be mainly on my Instagram account, so make sure to follow me there, too! @dirndl_kitchen).

 Why "dirndl kitchen" you ask?
 A dirndl is a traditional Bavarian dress that is worn to Oktoberfest in Munich (as pictured above), and I just thought it was a fun way to tie in more German style into my German blog!
-Please click here to subscribe to stay tuned on new posts with recipes and chances to win German WÜSTHOF knives and more kitchen gear!
+Please click here to subscribe to stay tuned on new posts with recipes and chances to win kitchen gear!